JChafin87/ReleaseTracker/README.md

 ###NewReleaseGUI
 ---

-A window that shows the user's saved events, where the event's release date is before the current calendar day.
+A window that shows the user's saved events, where the event's release date is on or  before the current calendar day.
 It implements the Class ActionListener.

 ####Constructor